How You Should Winterize Hydrangeas — 4 Simple Steps to Protect Your Blooms From Harsh Weather

 (Image credit: Getty Images)

 While speaking with gardening expert Tony O'Neill about winterizing hydrangeas, he's given us a step-by-step guide to making sure these clustered blooms are well-protected to brace the cold.
+Instead of total overwintering, winterizing is the go-to move to prepare hydrangeas for winter.

 Here's his tried-and-tested technique for winterizing hydrangeas.

 Step 1: Tony encourages gardeners to begin winterizing hydrangeas by indulging in a little light pruning.
 You'll need the right pruning tools for this.
-The Haus & Garten Classic Bypass Pruning Shears from Amazon, should do the trick.
+The Haus & Garten Classic Bypass Pruning Shears from Amazon should do the trick.
 "For older varieties, you may need to prune deadwood or damaged branches," he says.
 "But avoid heavy pruning on hydrangeas that bloom on old wood, such as hydrangea macrophylla."

 Step 2: Next, Tony tells us to add a two to four-inch layer of mulch around the base of the hydrangea to protect the roots from freezing.
 He finds straw or shredded leaves to be the best mulch option for these blooms.